finos/open-source-readiness/docs/bok/Activities/Level-3/Surveillance.md

  > "One person or legal entity may maintain no more than one free Account (if you choose to control a machine account as well, that's fine, but it can only be used for running a machine)." - [Terms of Service, _GitHub_](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service)

-3. GitHub IDs are property of the employee, not the firm.
-Since the employee knows the password for their GitHub account, they will be able to continue to use it in other contexts irrespective of the firm's wishes.
+3. IDs are property of the employee, not the firm.
+Since the employee knows the password for their account, they will be able to continue to use it in other contexts irrespective of the firm's wishes.

-### 2. Single GitHub ID
+### 2. Single GitHub/GitLab ID

-The user associates their personal _and_ firm email addresses with the same GitHub ID.
+The user associates their personal _and_ firm email addresses with the same ID.

 As mentioned above, from some points of view, _any_ contribution by the user whilst employed at the firm is firm business (see: [ownership of IP](../../Artifacts/CLAs-And-DCOs#Understanding-Copyright)), so there is no point in having a separate ID.  _All contributions should be surveilled anyway_.

-### 3. Different Email Addresses, same GitHub ID
+### 3. Different Email Addresses, same ID

-Although _commits_ can be signed with a given email address to denote where the work is being done (e.g. using the firm email address whilst conducting firm business) other GitHub activity such as **commenting on issues, raising PRs** etc. are not tied to a given email address but to a GitHub ID.
+Although _commits_ can be signed with a given email address to denote where the work is being done (e.g. using the firm email address whilst conducting firm business) other GitHub activity such as **commenting on issues, raising PRs** etc. are not tied to a given email address but to a GitHub/GitLab ID.

 This essentially makes it impossible to disambiguate firm- and non-firm-related activity by email address so we recommend recording this on a per-project basis.